tinybirdco/use-case-examples/add_column_materialized_view/README.md

 ## Step 3: Transition to the New Materialized View

-Finally, update all dependent elements, such as API endpoints, to use the new Materialized View with the added column.
+Finally, following your requirements, update all dependent elements, such as API endpoints, to use the new Materialized View with the added column.

 - Modify the dependencies to point to the new Data Source `new_analytics_sessions_mv`.
 - Validate that the transition is seamless and that the new Materialized View is returning the correct data.
-- Once confirmed, merge the changes to the main environment.
+- Once confirmed, merge the changes to deploy the changes in the main environment.

-... work in progress ...